narojkumar99/android-nearby/messages/NearbyBackgroundBeacons/README.md

 # Google APIs for Mobile: Quickstarts

-Demonstrates use of long-lived background subscription with the [Nearby.Messages API](https://developers.google.com/nearby/) to scan for beacons using Bluetooth Low Energy (BLE).
+Demonstrates use of long-lived background subscriptions with the [Nearby.Messages API](https://developers.google.com/nearby/) to scan for beacons using Bluetooth Low Energy (BLE).